-One hundred years of SATRA: the opening chapter
+One hundred years of SATRA part 1: the opening chapter

 As a part of SATRA’s centenary year celebrations, we investigate the association’s beginning and its significant growth during the first ten years.